kaisenlinux/manpages-dev/category/Mount/mount.md

               Do not update directory inode access times on this filesystem.
 (This option is implied when noatime is set.)

        dirsync
               All directory updates within the filesystem should be done synchronously.
 This affects the following system calls: creat, link, unlink, symlink, mkdir,  rmdir,  mknod  and rename.

        exec   Permit execution of binaries.

        noexec Do not permit direct execution of any binaries on the mounted filesystem.

        group  Allow an ordinary user to mount the filesystem if one of that user's groups matches the group of the device.
-This option implies the options nosuid and nodev (unless overridden by subsequent options, as in the option line group,dev,suid).
+This option implies the options nosuid and nodev (unless over‐ ridden by subsequent options, as in the option line group,dev,suid).

        iversion
               Every time the inode is modified, the i_version field will be incremented.